How the Delulu Trend Took Over the Internet & Why We Love It

 By Melody Dalisay

-Ever caught yourself daydreaming about something wildly unrealistic, like imagining your celebrity crush suddenly texting you back and secretly rooting for it to happen?
+Ever catch yourself daydreaming about something unrealistic, like your celebrity crush texting you back and secretly hoping it might happen?
 That’s the charm of the delulu trend.
 It’s not about being out of touch with reality; it’s about leaning into harmless fantasies with humor and self-awareness.

 What Does “Delulu” Mean?